RedTachyon/OwlBotty/README.md

 # OwlBotty

-Usage: edit the SETTINGS file with your data and run Run.py.
+Usage: edit the Settings file with your own data and run Run.py.

+Created with this amazing tutorial: https://www.youtube.com/watch?v=T8DLwACpe3o